chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

 ====================================

-In Chapel, *function promotion* (or simply *promotion*) refers to an implicit form of data parallelism that occurs when passing a collection of values to an argument that expects a single value.
+In Chapel, *function promotion* (or simply *promotion*) refers to an implicit form of data parallelism that is triggered by passing a collection of values to an argument that expects a single value.
 More precisely, when an array of type *t* (or a range or domain whose index type is *t*) is passed to a function argument of type *t*, that function will be called in a data-parallel manner for all values in the collection.

-As a simple example, consider the following function, *negate()* which takes a ``real`` value by reference and negates it:
+As a simple example, consider the following function, ``negate()`` which takes a ``real`` value by reference and negates it:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :caption: